canvas-ai/canvas-electron/README.md

                     /Shinnoki
                     /Egger
                     /..
             /Project docs
                 /Archicad
                 /Sketchup
                 /Twinmotion
     /Edu
-        /Medicine
+        /AIT
         /Physics
 ```
-The context URL
+Context URL
 ``universe://work/customer-a/reports``
-will (presumably) return all reports for customer-a,
+will (presumably) return all reports for Customer A,

 ``universe://reports``
 will return all reports indexed ("linked") by the bitmap index of the "reports" layer for your entire universe.

 You want to prevent having multiple layers representing the same data.
-"Reports", "reports_new", "reports2", "customera-reports" should be represented by one layer fe "reports", leaving the larger context(layer order) handle the filtering for you.
+"Reports", "reports_new", "reports2", "customera-reports" should be represented by one layer ("reports" for example), leaving the larger context(layer order) handle the filtering for you.

-This enables to have the same data accessible through different "filesystem-like" context trees:
+This setup enables having the same data accessible through different, even ad-hoc and/or temporary "filesystem-like" context trees:
 ``universe://photos/2023/06``
 ``universe://home/inspirations/kitchens``
 ``universe://travel/Spain/2023``
+``universe://tasks/data-cleanup/2023/09``
-where all 3 contexts above return (aot) the same file `IMG_1234.jpg` (in this example a picture of a nice kitchen from the airbnb we stayed at), as a bonus - regardless of where it is stored(the storage part is abstracted away via storeD).
+For the above example, all contexts return (among other data) the same file `IMG_1234.jpg` - a picture of a nice kitchen from an airbnb we stayed at.
+As a bonus - regardless of where it is stored(the storage part is abstracted away via storeD).
 Same goes for tabs, notes or any other documents - including the entropy-rich content of your ~/Downloads and ~/Desktop folders.

 There are 5 layer types: